 The Purviance family immigrated to the American colonies in the early 1740s from Castle Finn (Caisleán na Finne, Irish, meaning “castle of the (river) Finn”) in County Donegal, Ireland, where they had lived for at least two generations.
 Castle Finn is located in East Donegal near the County Tyrone border.

 Royan is a seaside town on the western coast of France.
 After the Edict of Nantes established tolerance for Protestants in France in April 1598, Royan developed as a fortified Protestant town.
 After the Edict was revoked by Louis XIV in October 1685 and Protestantism declared illegal, most of the population of Royan emigrated.
-We do not absolutely know whether this Purviance family left at this time or earlier.

 James’s mother was Margaret McKnight, also of County Donegal.
 The McKnights were originally from Scotland, but it is unclear to me how long they had been in Ireland, why they had left Scotland, or where they originated in Scotland.
 The most frequent contenders for a place of origin seem to be the area of Loch Awe in Argyll or Kirkcudbright in southwest Scotland.